4-Star Stocks Poised to Pop: Ford Motor

 Sources: S&P Capital IQ and Motley Fool CAPS.

+What do you think about Ford, or any other stock for that matter?
 If you want to retire rich, you need to put together the best portfolio you can.
-Owning exceptional stocks is a surefire way to secure your financial future.
-Of course, despite a strong four-star rating, Ford may not be your top choice.
+Owning exceptional stocks is a surefire way to secure your financial future, and on Motley Fool CAPS, thousands of investors are working every day to find them.
+CAPS is 100% free, so get started!

 At the time this article was published Fool contributor Brian Pacampara owns no position in any of the companies mentioned.
 The Motley Fool owns shares of Ford.
 Motley Fool newsletter services have recommended buying shares of Ford and General Motors, as well as creating a synthetic long position in Ford.
 Try any of our Foolish newsletter services free for 30 days.We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Fool's disclosure policy always gets a perfect score.